test-driven-development/alloy4mac/README.md

 # Alloy 4.2 For MacOS

 ## Sumnmary
-This repository allows us run Alloy 4.2 on MacOS Mojave and other releases.
+This repository allows us run [Alloy](http://alloytools.org/) 4.2 on MacOS Mojave and other releases.
+This is a workaround to the problem described in this [issue](https://github.com/AlloyTools/org.alloytools.alloy/issues/64).

 ## Instructions